GitMeep/Classroom-Bot/README.md

 Again, it can be a good idea to set up the token as an environment variable.

 ## Developing
-If you want to help with development, awesome, here's the basic structure of the project.
+If you want to help with development, awesome!
 Please fork the repo and submit a pull request if you want to make changes.
 If you want an introduction to the code, please message me on the [support server](https://discord.gg/dqmTAZY).

 ### Trello
 [Trello](https://trello.com/b/owJzJaVt/classroom-bot) is used to keep track of tasks.
 Mostly just so i can remember what i need to do.
 If you become a regular contributer, i'll add you to it too, and give you access to the main repo.